AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 - All TypeScript interfaces aligned with backend API contracts

 **STATUS**: Settings functionality is now fully operational with proper form isolation and individual loading states.

+# 2025-09-16: Profile update endpoint switched to POST /admin/update ✅

+- Created `src/api/profile/updateProfile.ts` to POST `/admin/update`, supporting both JSON and multipart with `image` and `remove_image` flag.
+- Refactored `src/components/profile/EditProfileForm.tsx` to use `updateProfile` instead of `updateAdmin`, removing dependency on adminId for current user updates.
+- Preserved existing error handling and toasts; ensured remove image action works immediately and on save.